-- The master’s program shares the Albizu Clinic with the psychology program.
+- Our master’s in Speech and Language Pathology program shares the Albizu Clinic with the psychology program.
 Graduate students from both programs work concurrently at the clinic to provide services and treatment to children and adults with a variety of disorders.

 - Our faculty has extensive work experience in a myriad of settings (e.g., hospitals, skilled nursing facilities, private practice, daycares, public and private schools) providing students with the opportunity to learn about the different aspects of the profession.
 Our professors have been speakers at local, national, and international events.

-- This program is offered on campus, online, and in a hybrid modality.
+- This SLP program is offered on campus, online, and in a hybrid modality.

 - Upon completion of this degree, students will be eligible to apply for a provisional license as speech-language pathologists throughout the United States and Puerto Rico.
 Moreover, students who meet all requirements could apply to ASHA as clinical fellows (CF).